-Experienced HVAC technicians are increasingly sought after because of the current shortage in the industry.
-This shortage is because of several things, such as more retirements and competition from other industries.
-There are also more young people seeking college degrees as opposed to a licensed trade like HVAC.
+Experienced HVAC technicians are increasingly sought after because of shrinking labor force within the industry.
+There are several reasons for this discrepancy, such as more retirements and competition from other industries.
+It's also more likely for young people to start pursuing college degrees as opposed to a licensed trade like HVAC.

 Is HVAC a Hard Career?

-While HVAC can be physically demanding, it can still be quite gratifying.
+While HVAC often has you on your feet, it can still be a fulfilling career.
 As a technician should be able to:

-- Work in awkward settings, such as tight or dusty spaces.
+- Work in unpleasant settings, including tight or dirty spaces.

 - Work evenings, weekends and overtime during peak demand.

-A stubborn falsehood about HVAC is that it’s a blue-collar career.
-In truth, you'll need distinct skills, specialized education and periodic recertification.
+A common misconception about learning HVAC is that it’s a blue-collar career.
+In reality, you need an extensive skill set, specialized education and periodic recertification.

 - Avoid a lot of student debt.

-Every job has sources of stress.
-HVAC technicians handle complex equipment and may be subject to cramped or uncomfortable working conditions.
-The proper experience and tools can help address any concerns.
-In addition, paid training and a consistent schedule help both installers and technicians reduce some of the most common triggers of work-related stress.
+You can't fully escape stress when on the job.
+HVAC technicians work on complex equipment and must sometimes deal with cramped or uncomfortable working conditions.
+Appropriate experience and tools can help address any concerns.
+In addition, paid training and a steady supply of work help people in the HVAC industry fend off some of the most common triggers of work-related stress.

 Is HVAC Hard on Your Body?

-Moving heavy items and performing repetitive motions are both common during HVAC work.
+Moving heavy items and performing repetitive motions are a couple of ways the HVAC industry can be physically demanding.
 Reaching difficult-to-access equipment can be tiring.
-HVAC projects are often physical, and you may benefit from a healthy diet and exercise regimen to remain as healthy as possible.
+HVAC technicians should be physically fit, and you may benefit from a healthy diet and exercise regimen to remain as healthy as possible.

 Are HVAC Careers at Risk Because of a Recession?

-While no job is guaranteed to survive a recession, HVAC is especially reliable due to the sheer popularity of heating and cooling equipment.
-Repairs and installation will always be required, which means professionals in HVAC can often find work across the country.
+While there isn't a job that's immune to a recession, HVAC is consistently avoiding the worst of economic downturns due to the widespread use of heating and cooling equipment.
+Repairs and installation are always necessary, which means apprentices and master technicians alike can often find work across the country.

 Is HVAC a Good Career for the Future?

 As climate control technology continues to evolve, technicians and installers will become even more important.
-New forms of heating and cooling systems use less energy or generate it from renewable sources including solar and wind.
-Environmentally sustainable HVAC equipment will keep growing more popular, as will the need for certified HVAC technicians.
+The newest models of heating and cooling systems need less energy or produce it from renewable sources including solar and wind.
+Greener HVAC equipment will keep growing more popular, as will the need for competent HVAC professionals.

 How to Become an HVAC Technician

-To learn everything you need to become an HVAC technician, you’ll need a high school diploma or GED in addition to technical training.
-Other, more specific (and higher paying) HVAC careers typically need additional education or certifications.
+To become an HVAC technician, you’ll need a high school diploma or GED along with technical training.
+Other, more specific (and higher paying) HVAC careers are dependent on additional education or certifications.

-You can secure the needed certifications by signing up for classes at a community college or trade school.
-The time it takes to become an HVAC technician varies from program to program, which is typically six months to two years.
-An HVAC company will sometimes also require NATE certification.
-Standing for North American Technician Excellence, this industry-leading accreditation further develops your technical knowledge to ensure the highest quality services.
+You can become certified by enrolling in classes at a community college or trade school.
+How long it takes to become an HVAC technician relies on the program, which is most often around six months to two years.
+An employer may also require NATE certification.
+This refers to North American Technician Excellence, this industry-leading accreditation builds on your existing industry knowledge to ensure the highest quality services.

-While some elements of an HVAC career could be learned on your own, professional development means blending classroom programs with on-site training.
+While some elements of an HVAC career could be learned on your own, getting the necessary education means a combination of classroom programs with on-site training.
 At the same time, HVAC careers aren't reliant on things like advanced math.
-While you'll need to know some basic math, the majority of an HVAC professionals’ skill set relies on critical thinking, in order to properly identify problems and ensure quality installation.
+While you'll need to know some basic math, the bulk of an HVAC professionals’ skill set relies on critical thinking, used to identify problems and ensure quality installation.

-Career Explorer reports that HVAC technicians who are familiar with tablets, electronics and troubleshooting will be in big demand as equipment becomes capable of even more.
+Career Explorer reports that HVAC technicians who are familiar with tablets, electronics and troubleshooting will be vital as equipment becomes capable of even more.

-According to Midwest Technical Institute, attending a technical or trade school generally costs approximately $15,000.
-A community college is usually around $5,000 annually.
-In comparison, the standard student debt for a bachelor’s degree is $25,921.
+According to Midwest Technical Institute, enrolling in a technical or trade school typically costs around $15,000.
+A community college is usually around $5,000 per year.
+By comparison, the standard student debt for a bachelor’s degree is $25,921.

-A typical workday may vary based on the project and job site.
+A typical workday may vary on the work site as well as your specific skill set.
 If you primarily offer repair services, you may work early, late or be on call throughout the day.
-For technicians or installers working in construction, you are more likely to have a set schedule for regular business hours.
+If you work in construction/home building or management, you will be more likely to keep to a set schedule during normal business hours.

-As a technician, you’ll respond to different locations for repair, maintenance or installation work.
-Complex jobs may need more time and resources than others, so the number of calls each day can fluctuate.
+As a technician, you'll visit many different homes and businesses to perform repair, maintenance or installation work.
+Complex jobs might take longer than others, so the number of calls you can go on may vary.

-Like we mentioned earlier, every now and then the job will have to be done in inclement weather as well as in dirty or cramped spaces.
-For roles assisting customers, strong customer service skills are always welcome.
+Like we mentioned earlier, you should expect the occasional job in inclement weather as well as in dirty or cramped spaces.
+For jobs that work with customers or clients, strong customer service skills are always useful.

-Since the HVAC industry is growing quickly, your salary will reflect it.
+Because HVAC is a fast-growing industry, your salary should reflect that.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
 Higher earners usually make around $56,600 and $68,000.
-However, salaries may fluctuate based on your location and its cost of living.
-Experienced HVAC technicians transitioning to a position in management in a high-paying state may make as much as six figures.
+Then again, total compensation can depend on where you live and its cost of living.
+HVAC techs with enough experience to work in management in a high-paying state may make as much as six figures.